nikunjp1272/CollatzConjectureViz/README.md

 <img alt="" src="https://github.com/nikunjp1272/CollatzConjectureViz/blob/main/images/RainbowCoral.png" style="width:750px; height:500px;">

 The credits for the idea of this visualization go to <b>Numberphile</b> on YouTube.
-However the image is not taken from the video itself.
+However the image is not taken from the video itself.\n
 [Link to the video of Numberphile](https://youtu.be/LqKpkdRRLZw?si=tXq4PwXQx2UhsLI0)